 - Test using sample chain – take a sample piece of chain from the boat store and run it through your gypsy to see if it does, indeed, fit.
 Alternatively, you can take your gypsy into the chandlery and see if the chain fits.

-Replace the Old for New Anchor Chain
+Replace the Old for New Chain

 - Get the boat in place to make the chain swap.